argoproj-labs/argocd-vault-plugin/docs/backends.md

 supplying AWS credentials.
 Supported credentials and the order in which they are loaded are described [here](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials).

+**Note About Region**
+If you provide the full AWS ARN as the secret path, ex. `arn:aws:secretsmanager:us-east-1:123123123:secret:some-secret`, the region from the ARN (us-east-1) in this example, will take precedents over the AWS_REGION environment variable listed below.

 These are the parameters for AWS:
 ```
 AVP_TYPE: awssecretsmanager